simphiwe-nkabinde/drag-drop-project/README.md

 # drag-drop-project
-implements drag and drop features using the Drag and Drop web Api
+Enables drag and drop functionality with visual guidelines on a web page.

 The program outputs the following:
 - the dragged item's old postion